txstate-etc/dataloader-factory/README.md

   // advanced usage only, covered later in this readme
   matchKey: (key: KeyType, item: ObjectType) => boolean

-  // generated dataloaders will not keep a cache
+  // generated dataloaders will not keep a cache, batch only
   skipCache: false

   // maxBatchSize to be passed to each DataLoader